+Fifths (across strings) are often a significant source of problems for cellists.
 On the violin and viola, one fingertip can cover (stop) two strings at the same time and thus fifths across two strings can be played very easily.
 On the cello however, the fingertips are too small to stop two strings at the same time.
 This means that in order to stop two strings at the same time with the same finger we need to change our finger-and-hand posture, flattening the finger completely and pressing the entire last phalanx horizontally across the two strings.
-For all of the fingers apart from the thumb, this position is only really practical in the Neck Region of the fingerboard.
+Small-handed cellists will probably find that, for all of the fingers apart from the thumb, this position is only really practical in the Neck Region of the fingerboard.

 In Thumbposition, the angle of the thumb required for an in-tune fifth across the A and D strings poses serious problems for our hand’s ergonomy.
-If the tip of the thumb could be pointing the other way (towards the bridge instead of towards the scroll) then this would constitute a help for our hand.
-With the thumb pointing towards the scroll however, the fingers (especially the lower ones and especially on the higher string) are obliged to curl up into an even more uncomfortable posture, which supposes a great hindrance to all aspects of our left hand technique.
-With the great majority of our thumbposition playing ocurring on our top two strings, this “unergonomic” fifth angle across those two strings seems like a very unfortunate act of destiny/nature/physics.
+If the tip of the thumb could be pointing the other way (towards the bridge instead of towards the scroll) then this would constitute a great help for our hand.
+With the thumb pointing towards the scroll however, the fingers (especially the lower ones and especially on the higher string) are obliged to curl up into an even more uncomfortable posture, which supposes a great hindrance to all aspects of our left-hand technique.
+With the great majority of our thumbposition playing occurring on our top two strings, this “unergonomic” fifth angle across those two strings seems like a very unfortunate act of destiny/nature/physics.

 If our fifth is not actually a doublestop then we can of course sometimes eliminate all these difficulties by shifting the interval on the same string or, in the higher regions, by stretching it (especially from/to the thumb.